 Defrost the frozen spinach and wring out as much excess water as possible.

-Stir together cottage cheese, Greek yogurt, soup mix, sugar, and spinach.
+Stir together cottage cheese, Greek yogurt, honey, spices, spinach, and artichokes.

 Chill in refrigerator for at least 2 hours, preferably overnight.